girisakar365/8085-mP/CONTRIBUTING.md

 ## Thank You

-Your contributions help make ASM Studio better for everyone.
+Your contributions help make 8085 Microprocessor Simulator better for everyone.

 Last updated: November 2025